 This goes for romantic, platonic, or family relationships.
 Nothing works without clearly defined boundaries.
 We need to respect our partner or a friend’s need for time alone or in the company of others.
 Likewise, they should also respect the fact that you might need some time to yourself.

-This goes double if you’re currently looking for love on websites such as Date in Hertfordshire.
+This goes double if you’re currently looking for love.
 Although it can be wonderful to connect with someone, be aware of red flags when it comes to your personal space and time.
 If they start to overstep the mark, even when it’s clearly laid in front of them, it’s either time to talk or time to walk away.

 Ensure that you take the time to establish boundaries in all relationships.
 Remain calm while doing so and don’t allow anyone to pressure you into letting go of your personal space.
 As someone who has spent a great deal of time without boundaries for protection, your mental health can begin to suffer when the needs of others come before your own.
 Yes, even your partners!